 - Mental confusion.

 Preventing the disease is especially important.
 It has a high death rate.
 Light and moderate drinking may help reduce heart failure risk.

 Much research has found light to moderate drinking linked with reduced cardiovascular disease.
 It has also found such drinking associated with reduced heart failure.

 Study of Heart Failure Risk

-Researchers investigated the relationship between drinking and heart failure risk.
+Researchers looked the link between drinking and heart failure risk.
 They studied 33,760 Swedish men age 45 to 79 at the beginning of the study.
-At that time they had no heart failure, diabetes mellitus or myocardial infarction.
-All former drinkers were excluded from the analysis.
-This eliminated any biasing effects from ‘sick quitters’ among abstainers.
+At that time they had had no heart failure, diabetes or heart attack.
+All former drinkers were excluded from the study.
+So there was no biasing from “sick quitters” among abstainers.

-Over the follow-up period of 14 years, 2,916 of the men were either hospitalized (2,139) for or died (777) of heart failure.
-A U-shaped relationship was found between drinking level and heart failure risk.
+The follow-up period was 14 years.
+Of the men, 2,916 were either hospitalized (2,139) for or died (777) of heart failure.
+A U-shaped link was found between drinking level and heart failure risk.